 - 1/8 tsp. freshly cracked black pepper

 - While the sweet potato is baking, set a large skillet on medium heat.
-Season the chicken on both sides with 1 teaspoon sea salt, turmeric, lemon zest, and lemon juice.
-Once the skillet is hot, add 1 tablespoon olive oil and add the chicken to the pan.
+Season the chicken on both sides with 1 tsp. sea salt, turmeric, lemon zest, and lemon juice.
+Once the skillet is hot, add 1 tbsp. olive oil and add the chicken to the pan.

 - Flip the chicken after about 10 minutes, then cook for another 10 minutes.
 When finished, slice into strips.